C. L. Franklin: Assault, death and legacy

 Shortly after midnight on Sunday, June 10, 1979, Franklin was shot twice at point-blank range during what was believed to have been an attempted robbery at his home on Detroit's West Side.
 He was taken to Henry Ford Hospital on nearby West Grand Boulevard.
 He remained in a coma for the next five years.

 The Franklin children moved him back to his house six months after the shooting; he received 24-hour nursing care and remained at home until the middle of 1984.
 He died on July 27, 1984, aged 69, in Detroit's New Light Nursing Home.
 Franklin was entombed at Detroit's Woodlawn Cemetery on North Woodward Avenue.
 Franklin's friend, the Rev. Jasper Williams Jr., of the Salem Bible Church of Atlanta, Georgia, gave the eulogy.
 Rev. Williams also eulogized Rev. Franklin's daughter, Aretha, in 2018.

 In 2021, he was portrayed by Forest Whitaker in Respect.
 He was portrayed by Courtney B. Vance in the anthology series Genius.

+In September 2026, it was announced that Franklin would be posthumously inducted into the National Rhythm and Blues Hall of Fame along with his daughter, Erma, and six other Detroit-based legends the following October.
+Franklin's famed daughter Aretha is a two-time inductee.

 Personal life

 On October 16, 1934, Franklin married his first wife, Alene Gaines, at the age of 19 and though that marriage had ended by early 1936, the form of dissolution is unconfirmed.
 On June 3, 1936, Franklin married gospel singer Barbara Siggers, with whom he had four children: Erma (1938–2002), Cecil (1940–1989), Aretha (1942–2018), and Carolyn (1944–1988).
-As noted by his biographer, Nick Salvatore, Franklin fathered a daughter, Carl Ellan Kelley (née Franklin) (1940–2019), by sexually assaulting Mildred Jennings, a 12-year-old member of his congregation.
-Carl Ellan was born November 17, 1940, during Franklin's tenure at New Salem Baptist Church in Memphis, Tennessee, and was the last of his children to survive him.
+As noted by his biographer, Nick Salvatore, Franklin fathered a daughter, Carol Ellan Kelley (née Franklin) (1940–2019), by Mildred Jennings, a 12-year-old member of his congregation.
+Carol Ellan was born November 17, 1940, during Franklin's tenure at New Salem Baptist Church in Memphis, Tennessee, and was the last of his children to survive him.

 Barbara had a son by a previous relationship, Vaughn (1934–2002), whom C. L. adopted shortly after the marriage.
 Vaughn did not learn that C. L. Franklin was not his biological father until 1951.
 When C. L. and Barbara separated (for the last time), Barbara moved with Vaughn to Buffalo, New York, leaving Franklin with the couple's four other children.
 The couple never divorced.
 According to biographer Nick Salvatore of Cornell University, Barbara made periodic trips to Detroit to visit her children and they traveled to New York to visit her during summer vacations.
 Barbara died of a heart attack in 1952 at age 34.
 Her husband did not attend her funeral.